 By: Michelle Zorzella

-What first interested me about the quote was that I studied Huxley’s work on agnosticism and Christianity years prior when I was first introduced to the concept of agnostic atheism.
-I was surprised I had not come across this particular essay sooner.
-I quickly searched for a copy so that I could read the full essay.
-When I found the statement Cline quoted in his article, I immediately became suspicious.
+After reading the article, I searched for a copy of Huxley’s essay and began to read it in its entirety.
+When I found the statement Cline quoted in the image above, I immediately became suspicious.
 The quote Cline offers is not quite the same as what is seen here in the following source provided by Clark University:

-One thing we can all take away from this is how important it is to comb through our sources carefully.
-No matter who is giving us information, it is our personal responsibility to ensure that we cite our sources correctly, and accurately communicate our ideas.
-Have someone read over your work before publishing it, especially if the work is meant to be a resource for others to learn from.
+Takeaways: the importance of evaluating our sources carefully cannot be overstated.
+No matter who is giving us information, it is our personal responsibility to ensure we cite our sources accurately and articulate our ideas without undermining them.
+Have an editor read over your work before publishing it, especially if the work is meant to be a resource for others to learn from.